renyming/SOEN691_BIG_DATA/README.md

 (1).
 Micro Clusters Nearest Neighbour (MC-NN) is a data stream classifier.
 Data stream by its definition may contain infinite data instances so that MC-NN is applied to the data stream classification for the sake of its fast calculation and update on information.

-The major idea of MC-NN is to calculate the Euclidean distance between a new data instance to each micro-cluster centroid, then assign the instance to the nearest micro-cluster.
+The major idea of MC-NN is to calculate the squared difference as the kNN used between a new data instance to each micro-cluster centroid, then assign the instance to the nearest micro-cluster.
 If it is correctly classified, then add the instance to the micro-cluster.
 If misclassified, then first add the instance to the correct micro-cluster, and then increment the error counters both on the nearest micro-cluster and the correct micro-cluster, once one of the micro-clusters’ error counter exceed a predefined threshold, we split the micro-cluster into 2.

 Here’s the pseudo-code of MC-NN classifier: